ITMCdev/nodejs-dalia/README.md

 const logger = require('sophia').Logger.getInstance();
 ```

-Please be aware, in order to see logs, you need to run:
+Please be aware, in order to see logs, you need to run `export DEBUG="sophia:*"` before running your own script.
+A more
+complex approach would be setting the level you wish to see, as following

 ```bash
 export DEBUG="sophia:level"
 ```
-in your sell where `level` is the logger directive you wish to monitor.
+where `level` is the logger directive you wish to monitor.
 To monitor all, use `*`.

 ### org.itmc.sophia.Phantom